DiffuTester: Accelerating Unit Test Generation for Diffusion LLMs via Mining Structural Pattern

+Diffusion language models have recently become a focal point in AI research~\cite{sahoo2024simple, discreteVLA}, especially discrete diffusion language models~\cite{llada, gemini_diffusion, dream, sdar}.
+More and more dLLMs are also applied to code generation as a result of their high generation efficiency~\cite{diffucoder, dreamcoder}.

+Various training-free strategies have been developed to accelerate the dLLMs generation process.
+One major class of acceleration methods is based on KV-cache mechanisms, such as DLLM-Cache~\cite{dLLM-Cache} and Sparse-dLLM~\cite{song2025sparse}.
+Another class of acceleration methods is focused on advanced sampling techniques~\cite{wei2025accelerating, ben2025accelerated, israel2025accelerating}.
+However, none of these acceleration techniques is designed specifically for UTG.
+They may not be suitable for UTG and could result in degradation of generation quality.
+Our method is specifically designed for UTG and does not sacrifice quality to achieve acceleration on UTG and even some other code-related tasks.

 We propose \name, an approach designed to accelerate dLLMs in unit test generation.
-The key idea is to mine shared code patterns observed in multiple unit test cases generated at intermediate inference steps and then leverage them to guide token generation.
+The key idea is to mine shared structural patterns observed in multiple unit test cases generated at intermediate inference steps and then leverage them to guide token generation.
 We first provide a brief overview of the overall acceleration procedure (Section~\ref{sec:overview}).
-Then we provide an in-depth explanation of how repetitive patterns are exploited, which forms the core of our approach (Section~\ref{sec:core}).
+Then we provide an in-depth explanation of how structural patterns are mined, which forms the core of our approach (Section~\ref{sec:core}).
 Finally, we introduce several additional techniques to further accelerate inference and ensure the quality of the generated test cases (Section~\ref{sec:additional}).
 An overview of \name is presented in Figure~\ref{fig:comparison}.